zenstruck/schedule-bundle/README.md

     # The default timezone for tasks (override at task level), null for system default
     timezone:             null # Example: America/New_York

+    messenger:
+        enabled:              false

+        # The message bus to use
+        message_bus:          message_bus

     mailer:
         enabled:              false